Don Letts: Personal life

-In 2022 Letts received an honorary doctorate from Nottingham University.
+In 2022, Letts received an honorary doctorate from the University of Nottingham.

 Creative projects

 Music

 In 1978, Letts recorded an EP, Steel Leg v the Electric Dread, with Keith Levene, Jah Wobble and Steel Leg.
-After Mick Jones was fired from the Clash, he and Letts founded Big Audio Dynamite in 1984.
+After Mick Jones was fired from the Clash, he and Letts founded Big Audio Dynamite (BAD) in 1984.
 In 1990 Letts formed Screaming Target.
 As of 1 April 2009, Letts is presenting a weekly show on BBC Radio 6 Music.

+In 2022 Letts' singles "Outta Sync" and "Wrong" were released in anticipation of his debut studio album Outta Sync produced by Gaudi and released on 29 September, 2023.

 Books

 In 2006, he published his autobiography, Culture Clash: Dread Meets Punk Rockers.

 Films

-Since his first movie, The Punk Rock Movie (1978), Letts has expanded to doing documentaries and music videos for multiple bands.
-In 1997, he travelled to Jamaica to direct Dancehall Queen.
-His film Westway to the World (2000) won a Grammy Award in 2003.
+Since his first film, The Punk Rock Movie (1978), Letts has expanded to doing documentaries and music videos for multiple bands.
+In 1997, he travelled to Jamaica to direct Dancehall Queen with Rick Elgood.
+His film The Clash: Westway to the World (2000) won a Grammy Award in 2003.
+A new documentary, Rebel Dread (2022) about Letts was released discussing his story as a first generation Black British, cultural mover and shaker, filmmaker, and musician.